Affiliate links on Android Authority may earn us a commission. Learn more.

-Movie taste can be very subjective, but we have picked films that are either classics, audience favorites or critical darlings that we think you will enjoy.
-With a variety of genres on the list, there is something for everyone.
+Movie taste can be very subjective, but we have picked films that are classics, audience favorites, or critical darlings that we think you will enjoy.
+With various genres on the list, there is something for everyone.
 The list below features movies from the US catalog and only movies that don’t require you to pay an extra rental fee to watch.
 Here are the best movies on Amazon Prime Video you can stream today.

 The best movies on Amazon Prime Video

 Being The Ricardos (2021)

 The Golden Age of Television may not have been better than when I Love Lucy was on the air in the 1950s.
-One of the first, and still one of the best, sitcoms ever made, the show and its stars, Lucille Ball and Desi Arnaz, it set the quality standards for all television shows ever since.
-This 2021 Amazon Prime Video original movie, set during a week of taping a typical episode of I Love Lucy, gives us a glimpse behind the scenes at the making of the show, and of its two stars.
+One of the first, and still one of the best, sitcoms ever made, the show and its stars, Lucille Ball and Desi Arnaz, set the quality standards for all television shows ever since.
+This 2021 Amazon Prime Video original movie, set during a week of taping a typical episode of I Love Lucy, gives us a glimpse behind the scenes at the making of the show and of its two stars.

-Written and directed by one of the best modern TV creators, Aaron Sorkin, the movie has stand out performances by Nicole Kidman as Lucille Ball and Javier Bardem as Desi Arnaz.
-You can also check out a new documentary on Amazon Prime Video, Lucy and Desi, that goes into more detail about their lives.
+Written and directed by one of the best modern TV creators, Aaron Sorkin, the movie has stand-out performances by Nicole Kidman as Lucille Ball and Javier Bardem as Desi Arnaz.
+You can also check out a new documentary on Amazon Prime Video, Lucy and Desi, that details their lives.

 The Handmaiden (2016)

-From the director of the critically acclaimed Old Boy, Park Chan-wook, comes the Handmaiden — a strange tale of deception and betrayal loosely based on the Victorian crime novel Fingersmith.
+The Handmaiden comes from the director of the critically acclaimed New Boy, Park Chan-wook — a strange tale of deception and betrayal loosely based on the Victorian crime novel Fingersmith.
 Set in Japanese-occupied Korea, the film sees Sook-hee become a maid to the wealthy Japanese heiress Lady Hideko and her uncle Kouzuki.